pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual/sections/getting-started/sections/pulsar-basics.md

 ::: note Note
 **Install Shell Commands on macOS**

-The Pulsar Command Palette has a command named "Install Shell Commands" which installs the `pulsar` and `ppm` commands if Pulsar wasn't able to install them itself on a macOS system.
+The Pulsar menu has an item named "Install Shell Commands" which installs the `pulsar` and `ppm` commands if Pulsar wasn't able to install them itself on a macOS system.

 On Linux and Windows commands are installed automatically as a part of Pulsar's installation process.
 :::